Skip to content

 What is it?

-Rosa conducts research continuously in order to improve its existing product and services and create new ones.
-Rosa might collect or process additional personal data for this purpose that are not described in this Privacy Policy.
+Rosa conducts research and collects feedback in order to improve its existing product and services and create new ones.
 For instance, Rosa might collect feedback from (potential) customers or other individuals.
-In those instances, Rosa will always ask for your consent prior to collecting and processing data that could identify you.

 What personal data does Rosa process?

-Rosa might collect personal data such as your name, email address and/or feedback, or any other personal data as described in the consent form, as explained by Rosa at the time of collection.
+Rosa might collect personal data such as your name, email address and/or feedback, or any other personal data, as explained by Rosa at the time of collection.
+Whenever possible, Rosa will collect pseudonymized or anonymized data.

 About whom?